 2. Clarify Expectations

 “Come again” I asked.
 Wishing I was back in the hole.
 “This isn’t working” he said.
 “We need a consolidated view of our spend”.
 I tell him I’m just buying food and clothes for the family.
 Nothing much to see.
-“Sue, you’re spending 3k a month”.
+“Molly, you’re spending 3k a month”.

 “Then you know what to plan for.
 You’ll get lost in the details.
 Stay high” I tell him.
 Fingers crossed he forgets where the devil lives.